 1894 Opening night for Reginald De Koven's popular operetta, Rob Roy.

 1936 Jimmy Durante and Ethel Merman (or is that Ethel Merman and Jimmy Durante?) star in the Cole Porter musical Red, Hot and Blue!, memorable mainly for the PR battle in which both stars demand top billing.
-Management eventually compromises by criscrossing their names on the marquee of the Alvin Theatre.
+Management eventually compromises by crisscrossing their names on the marquee of the Alvin Theatre.
 It runs 183 performances (with Bob Hope settling for third billing).

 2003 After many other acting teams competed for the role, Mark Hamill and Polly Bergen open on Broadway in Richard Alfieri's two-person comedy, Six Dance Lessons in Six Weeks, playing an elderly woman whose life in renewed when she begins taking dance lessons.
 Unfortunately the show is panned and fails to run even as long as the title, closing after just 30 performances.

-2009 Finian's Rainbow, the 1947 show-tune-packed musical about an Irishman and his daughter who come to America on a magical quest, opens in a Broadway revival starring Jim Norton, Chuck Cooper, Kate Baldwin, Christopher Fitzgerald, Cheyenne Jackson and Terri White.
+2009 Finian's Rainbow, the 1947 show-tune-packed musical about an Irishman and his daughter who come to America on a magical quest, opens in a Broadway revival starring Jim Norton, Chuck Cooper, Kate Baldwin, Christopher Fitzgerald, Cheyenne Jackson, and Terri White.
 The production at the St. James Theatre is the first Broadway revival of the classic Burton Lane/Fred Saidy/E.Y.
 Harburg show since 1960.

 2012 Due to Hurricane Sandy and the suspension of the New York City mass transit system, all Broadway shows are canceled this evening.
-Performances were also canceled on Oct.
-28, and will not resume until Oct.
-31.
+Performances were also canceled on October 28, and will not resume until October 31.